Grappling With Nerves

 In fact, no amount of researching, teaching, training, coaching or mentoring will ever mean squat if you don’t allow yourself to make mistakes and make them often.
 I have seen it with many of my students before.
 They come in with this intense feeling like they need to impress me and then freeze up, struggling even more than they should.
 Ironically their fear of making mistakes is causing them to make more.
 It’s not until I introduce to them how important it is to freely make mistakes and the benefit of making them, that they become relaxed and start living up to their full potential.

 Don’t Get Upset, Get Excited!

 Now don’t get me wrong.
 I’m not encouraging you to think that messing up regularly is something to aspire to.
-Of course you still want to get to the point where mistakes are minimal and you express yourself at a pro level.
+Of course you still want to get to the point where mistakes are minimal and you scratch at a pro level.
 However, in order to get to that point you have to embrace mistakes wholeheartedly and go out of your way to learn from each and every one of them.
 If you truly do this, not only will the fear of making mistakes begin to fall away, but your skills will begin improving at a more rapid pace.

 So the next time you make a mistake, don’t get frustrated.
 Get thrilled and ask yourself what you can learn from it.
 The answer may not be obvious all the time, but it will come to you eventually.
 Believe me, because you’re going to keep making that mistake until you do.
 I know because I’ve made a TON of mistakes over the years, but one way or another I found and implemented solutions.
 Even if it meant seeking help from an outside source, like the training I did with my music mentor Tom Hess.